fatemerhmi/coffee-gen-ai/research_updates/README.md

   - debate consistently outperforms consultancy across all tasks, previously only shown on a single extractive QA task in [Khan et al.](https://arxiv.org/pdf/2402.06782) (2024).
   - Comparing debate to direct question answering baselines, the results depend on the type of task.
 In extractive QA tasks with information asymmetry, debate outperforms QA without article as in the single task of Khan et al. (2024), but not QA with article.
 For other tasks, when the judge is weaker than the debaters (but not too weak), we find either small or no advantage to debate over QA without article.
   - Changes to the setup (number of turns, best-of-N sampling, few-shot, chain-of-thought) seem to have little effect on results.
   - In open consultancy, the judge is equally convinced by the consultant, whether or not the consultant has chosen to argue for the correct answer.
-Thus, using weak judges to provide a training signal via consultancy runs the risk of amplifying the consultant’s incorrect behavior.
+Thus, using weak judges to provide a training signal via consultancy runs the risk of amplifying the consultant's incorrect behavior.
-  - In open debate, in contrast, the judge follows the debater’s choice less frequently than in open consultancy.
+  - In open debate, in contrast, the judge follows the debater's choice less frequently than in open consultancy.
 When the debater chooses correctly, the judge does a bit worse than in open consultancy.
 But when the debater chooses incorrectly, the judge does a lot better at discerning this.
 Thus, the training signal provided by the weak judge in open debate is less likely to amplify